stkent/bugshaker-android/README.md

 This library is similar to [Telescope](https://github.com/mattprecious/telescope), but aims to be even easier to integrate into your apps and workflows:

-- developers are not required to add extra depth to their view hierarchies;
+- all configuration occurs in your custom [`Application`](http://developer.android.com/reference/android/app/Application.html) subclass (no view hierarchy alterations required);
-- the embedding application does not need to request any extra permissions;
+- no need to request extra permissions;
-- there's an [**iOS version**](https://github.com/detroit-labs/BugShaker) of this library, based on the same shake-to-summon mechanism.
+- **iOS version** of this library is [already available](https://github.com/detroit-labs/BugShaker) (based on the same shake-to-send mechanism).

 ## Screenshots